 - 4.1 Progress Reports.
 Commencing with the quarter following the Effective Date of the Settlement and until issuance of Notice of Work Completion pursuant to Section XXVII of the Settlement, Respondent shall submit progress reports to EPA on a quarterly basis, or as otherwise requested by EPA.
-The reports must cover all activities that took place during the prior reporting period, including: - (a) The actions that have been taken toward achieving compliance with the Settlement; - (b) A summary of all results of validated sampling, tests, and all other data received or generated by Respondent; - (c) A list of all deliverables that Respondent submitted to EPA; - (d) A list of all activities scheduled for the next quarter;
+The reports must cover all activities related to the RD Work that took place during the prior reporting period, including: - (a) The actions that have been taken toward achieving compliance with the Settlement; - (b) A summary of all results of validated sampling, tests, and all other data received or generated in the performance of the RD Work by Respondent; - (c) A list of all deliverables that Respondent submitted to EPA; - (d) A list of all activities related to the RD Work scheduled for the next quarter; - (e) Information regarding percentage of completion, unresolved delays encountered or anticipated that may affect the future schedule for implementation of the RD Work, and a description of efforts made to mitigate those delays or anticipated delays; - (f) A list of any modifications to the work plans or other schedules that Respondent has proposed or that have been approved by EPA; and - (g) A list of all activities undertaken in support of the CIP during the reporting period and those to be undertaken in the next quarter.

-- (e) Information regarding percentage of completion, unresolved delays encountered or anticipated that may affect the future schedule for implementation of the RD Work, and a description of efforts made to mitigate those delays or anticipated delays; - (f) A list of any modifications to the work plans or other schedules that Respondent has proposed or that have been approved by EPA; and - (g) A list of all activities undertaken in support of the CIP during the reporting period and those to be undertaken in the next quarter. - 4.2 Notice of Progress Report Schedule Changes.
+Notice of Progress Report Schedule Changes.
 If the schedule for any activity described in the Progress Reports, including activities required to be described under ¶ 4.1(d), changes, Respondent shall notify EPA of such change at least seven days before performance of the activity.